 The consolidated financial statements include the accounts of the Company and its subsidiaries.
-Inter-company transactions and balances have been eliminated in consolidation.
-A private corporation, TDC, owns 50% of the shares that have voting rights in Taro U.S.A., with the Company owning the other 50%.
+Inter-company transactions and balances have been eliminated in consolidation and non-controlling interest is included in equity.

+A private corporation, TDC, owns 3.125% of the shares that have economic rights and has 50% of the voting rights in Taro U.S.A.; with the Company owning the remaining shares and voting rights.
 In 1993, TDC signed an agreement with the Company to assign its voting rights in Taro U.S.A. in all elections of directors of Taro U.S.A. as the Company may designate.
 TDC may terminate the agreement upon one year written notice.
-As of December 31, 2008, no such notice of termination has been provided.
-TDC is a minority shareholder in the Company by way of owning 3.1% of Taro U.S.A. shares that have economic rights.
-Since losses applicable to TDC exceed its interest in Taro U.S.A. equity, such excess and any further losses applicable to TDC are charged against the Company as TDC has no obligation to fund such losses.
+As of December 31, 2009, no such notice of termination has been provided.
+TDC is a minority shareholder in the Company by way of its ownership of Taro U.S.A. shares that have economic rights.
+Since losses applicable to TDC exceeded its interest in Taro U.S.A. equity, such excess and any further losses applicable to TDC were charged against the Company as TDC has no obligation to fund such losses.
+Effective January 1, 2009, the Company adopted FASB ASC Section 810-10-65,